adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-My mind is broken, now it performs slower than with MySQL in same scenario, about almost twice slower.
+Now it performs slower than with MySQL in same scenario, about almost twice.
 The 1st scenario shown the inverse.
 At least it performs better than Laravel with PostgreSQL, but just slightly.
 To summary the 2nd scenario give MySQL a good advantage against PostgreSQL **with PHP**.

 ### FastAPI